Tuppy Owens: Work

 In the 1990s, after more than 30 years living in London, Owens moved to a croft in the north of Scotland.

 In 2005, Owens founded the Sexual Health and Disability Alliance (SHADA) to bring together health professionals interested in sex and disability.
 In November 2009, a conference with the title "Disability: Sex, Relationships and Pleasure" was held by SHADA with the Royal Society of Medicine.
 Owens produced the Sexual Respect Tool Kit, and started the sexual advocacy service, ASAP.
-She also answers the Sex and Disability Helpline.
+She also answered the Sex and Disability Helpline.
 Her book "Supporting Disabled People with their Sexual Lives" was published by Jessica Kingsley on 19 November 2014.

-Owens remains active in running Outsiders.
-At the same time, she also advises the promoter of the Sexual Freedom Ball to fund Outsiders, and the organisers of the fundraiser, The Erotic Awards, now called The Sexual Services and Entertainment Awards.
+Owens remained active in running Outsiders.
+At the same time, she also advised the promoter of the Sexual Freedom Ball to fund Outsiders, and the organisers of the fundraiser, The Erotic Awards, now called The Sexual Services and Entertainment Awards.

-Owens is now the chair of the Sexual Freedom Coalition.
+Owens was the chair of the Sexual Freedom Coalition.
 Back in the 90s Owens worked campaigning with Prostitution Pride, parades through London, which were funded by Arcadia events in North London.

-Owens has been working with Designability (formerly the Bath Institute of Medical Engineering) in the hope that they will be able to create sex toys that can be used by disabled people who, without them, cannot masturbate.
+Owens had been working with Designability (formerly the Bath Institute of Medical Engineering) in the hope that they would be able to create sex toys that could be used by disabled people who, without them, cannot masturbate.

-Owens will be the editor of a forthcoming website, The School of Sex for Disabled People, which is being created by sexually experienced disabled people and those who provide them with sexual services.
-She is currently writing her autobiography.
+Owens was the editor of a forthcoming website, The School of Sex for Disabled People, which was being created by sexually experienced disabled people and those who provide them with sexual services.

+Owens had been writing her autobiography when diagnosed with vascular dementia.
+She completed The Sex Lady on the Hill: The Extraordinary Legacy of Dr Tuppy Owens, with the assistance of her friend Emma Buckett, and it was published in 2024.

+Death

+Owens died from vascular dementia in Scotland, on 28 February 2025, at the age of 80.

 Award

-Owens has won the 2015 Lifetime Achievement Award from the European Lifestyles Awards.
+Owens won the 2015 Lifetime Achievement Award from the European Lifestyles Awards.
 She is also a Winner of the Innovation Award of Sexual Health and Human Rights UNESCO 2015.

 She was a finalist (Lifetime Achievement) in the Directory of Social Change Awards 2015.